testsigma

 What is the Purpose of System Testing?

-The purpose of system testing is to ensure that the system meets all requirements and behaves as expected by the end users.
+The purpose is to ensure that the system meets all requirements and behaves as expected by the end users.
 This includes testing the system’s performance, scalability, and security.

-Here are some specific tasks typically performed during system testing:
+Here are some specific tasks typically performed during this testing:

 1. Verifying that the system meets all functional requirements